 Try these easy clock bagels for a simple New Year’s day breakfast!
 Kid-friendly and they can quickly be customized for adults to enjoy too.
-Vegetarian and dairy-free.
+Vegan and dairy-free.

 Happy New Year, friends!